Sri Lanka itineraries: 4 incredible routes to explore the island

 Uda Walawe National Park: 1 day

 Early mornings and late afternoons are the best times for a 4WD safari.
-The drive from Ella to Uda Walawe goes via Wellawaya and Thanamalwila and a hired car will really save you some time here over the buses.
-From Uda Walawe the beaches of the south coast are just 2 hours' drive away.
+The drive from Ella to Uda Walawe goes via Wellawaya and Thanamalwila, and a hired car will really save you some time over a bus.
+From Uda Walawe, the beaches of the south coast are just a 2-hour drive away.

 3. Explore Sri Lanka's south coast